 So it was with a bit of a wing and a prayer that we entered the Queen’s Awards, knowing that they were the most prestigious UK awards to be won.
 But as my mother always told me, “if you don’t ask, you don’t get”.
 Having entered, to be honest with everything going on at work, I’d forgotten about it, so when we got a letter saying we had won, I was completely dumbstruck and beamed with pride.

 Shout from the rooftops

 The weeks went by and then the 'strict embargo' was lifted and we could tell the world and anyone who would listen about our great news.

 And it’s fair to say that winning the Queen’s Award has opened more doors than anything else.
 What a Queen’s Award does is give you massive credibility - Neon Play is only just 3 years old, so having this great award really makes people take us seriously.

 Local press are always keen to support local success, so we’ve had some lovely stories.
 Have a look at some of the press and industry blog coverage.

 As top of that, Chris Baxter, a long-time fan of Neon Play and presenter on BBC Radio Glos was keen to do a live interview to discuss our Queen’s Award.
-Have a listen to our interview below and have a look at the behind the scenes pictures.

 On top of that, we had told our local BBC TV station (Points West) about the Queen’s Award and this really helped convince them to do a piece on us, so we had a 1 minute feature on Neon Play.